|

 October 2003 flew west through the strait, in similarity to the

-if the Swedish birders had seawatched from the north side of Isle
+birders had seawatched from the north side of Isle N'Gor, but from

-N'Gor, but from Calao's terrace the coverage of all birds that pass
+Calao's terrace the coverage of all birds that pass through the

 Audouin's